The Cistercians and St. Urban Monastery

 By this time, the Cistercians were already known for producing bricks, roof tiles and relief stones.
 Agriculture was also an essential source of income.
 The monastery complex was further expanded to include a library and scriptorium.

-However, the monastery was not spared regional unrest.
+However, the monastery was not spared from regional unrest.
 In 1375, mercenaries (the Gugler) plundered the monastery, becoming a bone of contention between Solothurn, Bern and Lucerne.
 Lucerne acquired the county of Willisau in 1407 and control of the monastery in 1420.

-The monastery survived the Reformation, and the disputes between Bern (Protestant) and Lucerne (Catholic) unscathed.
+The monastery survived the Reformation and the disputes between Bern (Protestant) and Lucerne (Catholic) unscathed.
 The 17th and 18th centuries were a heyday, as the baroque monastery church and buildings still remind us.

 However, the monastery had close financial and personal ties with Lucerne’s (aristocratic) elite.
 All the abbots came from these circles.
 It became the monastery’s downfall after the Sonderbundskrieg of 1847.